 Lambert is a multiple recipient of the National Band Association’s Citation of Excellence, received the American School Band Directors Association’s Stanbury Award as the 1980 Outstanding Young Band Director for Virginia, awarded the John Philip Sousa Foundation’s Sudler Legion of Honor, selected as one of the Ten Best Band Directors for 1991 by Bandworld Magazine, selected twice to Outstanding Young Men of America, listed three times in Who’s Who in America, listed six times in Who’s Who Among America’s Teachers, listed twice in Who’s Who in American Education, Who’s Who in the World, the International Who’s Who of Professionals and nominated for the Disney American Teacher Award.

 The Virginia Music Educators Association selected Lambert as the 2004-05 Outstanding Virginia Music Educator and continues to serve on the executive boards of the Virginia Band and Orchestra Directors Association and the Virginia Music Educators Association.
-Lambert was inducted into the Phi Beta Mu Honorary Band Director Fraternity’s Hall of Fame.
-Lambert is one of only six recipients selected for the Lifetime Achievement Award which was presented in 2018 by the Virginia Music Educators Association.
+Lambert was inducted into the Phi Beta Mu Honorary Band Director Fraternity Hall of Fame, Virginia Band and Orchestra Directors Association Hall of Fame and was awarded the Lifetime Achievement Award by the Virginia Music Educators Association.

 Mark Collins is currently serving in his twenty-second year as Director of Bands at John S. Battle High School in Bristol, Virginia.
 He received his Bachelor of Science degree in Music Education from Tennessee Tech University in 1986, a Master of Education degree in Education with a minor in music from Milligan College in May of 2007 and an Education Specialist degree in administration 2009 from Lincoln Memorial University.
 While at Tennessee Tech, Mr. Collins studied percussion with the late Joseph Rasmussen and composition with Robert Jager.
 In addition, he studied composition privately with Aaron Copland.